senyosimpson/senyosimpson/README.md

 ### Akwaaba! 👋🏾

 I'm a software engineer interested in both building and operating software systems.
-I'm passionate about the intersection of developer experience and developer productivity.
-How do we build tools that vastly improve developer productivity?
-I'm nurturing a growing interest in tech leadership.
+My current focus is on networking and cloud infrastructure.
 I love to enable others to do their best work 🌱

 I'm based in the beautiful city of [Cape Town], South Africa 🇿🇦